sunaku/glove80-keymaps/README.md

 "Advanced Settings" > "Enable local config" then go back to "Edit" and click "Download") and the `*.json` files provided in this Git repository.

+## Customizing

+You can customize the preset characters in the Emoji and World layers by editing their respective YAML source files in this repository.
+Afterwards, run the `rake` command to regenerate the "Custom Defined Behaviors" snippet.

+To install the prerequisite software for `rake` on a Debian GNU/Linux system:

+    apt install ruby rake

+See the "interactive layer map" link above for documentation on these files.

 ## Discussion

 See ["Glorious Engrammer" on Discord][7] for discussion & updates.